Welcome to today's edition of the Rush 24-7 podcast.

 Everything rotten is going to be somebody else's fault.

-It just the drive-bys are not going to attach it to him.
+It just, the drive-bys are not going to attach it to him.

-Retail sales drop unexpectedly and unexpectedly.
+Retail sales drop unexpectedly, unexpectedly.

 What did they think they were going to keep rising because they went up last month?

-Have you ever noticed every bit of economic news reported by the Associated Press contains the word unexpected or surprisingly or something.
+Have you ever noticed every bit of economic news reported by the Associated Press contains the word unexpected or surprisingly or something?

 Retail sales fell for a second straight month in April.